Animal Books for 2nd Graders

 How do animal books expand vocabulary for 2nd graders?

 Animal books for 2nd graders naturally introduce domain-specific vocabulary such as habitat names, species terms, and behavioral descriptions, which Snow, Burns, and Griffin (1998) identify as essential for building the background knowledge that supports reading comprehension.
-When second graders encounter words like ’nocturnal’ or ‘migration’ in context, they practise decoding multi-syllable words, a key skill at this stage.
+When second graders encounter words like ’nocturnal’ or ‘migration’ in context, they practice decoding multi-syllable words, a key skill at this stage.
 On Bookbot, animal picture books for second grade are available on the website, with many titles free to read for flexible learning.

 Are animal stories good for building reading stamina in 2nd graders?